OpenUnison/openunison.github.io/docs/documentation/reference/targets.md

     # Your Okta domain
     - name: domain
       value: xyz.okta.com

+    # starting with 1.0.44, it's recommended to use Okta's OAuth 2.0 for authentication
+    # Your application's clientid
+    - name: clientid
+      value: clientid_from_okta_for_your_service_application
+    # scopes that are needed, these must be added to your application in Okta
+    - name: scopes
+      value:
+      - okta.users.manage
+      - okta.users.read
+      - okta.groups.manage
+      - okta.groups.read
+    # the name of the key in OpenUnison to use to generate the JWT
+    - name: keyName
+      value: okta-key
+    # The KID of the JWT public key in Okta
+    - name: kid
+      value: Daud1OLumv8rc1LATWs9FcRWuLvYYYEUF1VMnBzbPMk
   secretParams:

-  # The token from the "API" section of your Okta domain administration console
+  # The token from the "API" section of your Okta domain administration console, for legacy authentication
-  - name: token
+  # - name: token
-    secretName: orchestra-secrets-source
+  #   secretName: orchestra-secrets-source
-    secretKey: token
+  #   secretKey: token

   targetAttributes:
     - name: login
       source: uid